|CCM | IACUC | INVO | IRB | OECC | ORC | ORD | ORI | ORIT | ORPAF | ORS | OSR|

 The University has a long history of leadership in interdisciplinary research programs and centers.
-More than 90 school-based centers and 26 University centers support interdisciplinary research that spans a wide spectrum of areas, including neuroscience, nanotechnology, biotechnology, and drug discovery.
+More than 90 school-based centers and more than two dozen University centers support interdisciplinary research that spans a wide spectrum of areas, including neuroscience, nanotechnology, biotechnology, and drug discovery.

 The goal of research is to understand the basic principles of how Nature and human society and culture actually work and to be able to apply these principles to improve the human condition on planet Earth.

 Traditionally the research university has been divided into many different disciplines with scholars working in isolation.
 Many of the most difficult, complex and interesting problems that human society faces, and many of the most interesting intellectual opportunities, require people from many different disciplines to work together.
 The research university is the only place that has all of the people needed.
 However, the formation of multidisciplinary research teams constitutes a major culture change for most universities.

 At Northwestern, we are perfectly positioned for such multidisciplinary work.
 We have the kind of interdisciplinary culture here that other universities are struggling to establish.
 We have a half-century of research experience in our centers and institutes like the Program of African Studies, the Institute for Policy Research and the Materials Research Center.
 All these projects have such positive potential for the future of our planet and our society.

 At the Robert H. Lurie Comprehensive Cancer Center, some 250 world-class scientists and physicians are dedicated to the highest standards of research, patient care, prevention, and education.

 Physicians at some of the region's finest hospitals hold faculty appointments at Northwestern University's Feinberg School of Medicine and serve as important links between medical research, medical education and medical practice.